ibagomel/Visual-Flow-deploy/INSTALL.md

               argoServerUrl: <Argo-Server-URL>
         ```

+7. Install the app using the updated [values.yaml](./charts/visual-flow/values.yaml) file with the following command:

+    `helm install vf-app . -f values.yaml`

+8. Check that the app is successfully installed and all pods are running with the following command:

+    `kubectl get pods --all-namespaces`

+9. Get the generated app's hostname with the following command:

+    `kubectl get svc vf-app-frontend -o yaml | grep hostname | cut -c 17-`

+    Replace the string `<HOSTNAME_FROM_SERVICE>` with the generated hostname in the next steps.

-7. Create a GitHub OAuth app:
+10. Create a GitHub OAuth app:

     1. Go to GitHub user's OAuth apps (`https://github.com/settings/developers`) or organization's OAuth apps (`https://github.com/organizations/<ORG_NAME>/settings/applications`).
     2. Click the **Register a new application** or the **New OAuth App** button.
     3. Fill the required fields:
-        - Set **Homepage URL** to `https://localhost/vf/ui/`
+        - Set **Homepage URL** to `https://<HOSTNAME_FROM_SERVICE>/vf/ui/`
-        - Set **Authorization callback URL** to `https://localhost/vf/ui/callback`
+        - Set **Authorization callback URL** to `https://<HOSTNAME_FROM_SERVICE>/vf/ui/callback`
     4. Click the **Register application** button.
     5. Replace "DUMMY_ID" with the Client ID value in [values.yaml](./charts/visual-flow/values.yaml).
     6. Click **Generate a new client secret** and replace in [values.yaml](./charts/visual-flow/values.yaml) "DUMMY_SECRET" with the generated Client secret value (Please note that you will not be able to see the full secret value later).

+11. Update STRATEGY_CALLBACK_URL value in [values.yaml](./charts/visual-flow/values.yaml) to `https://<HOSTNAME_FROM_SERVICE>/vf/ui/callback`

-8. Install the app using the updated [values.yaml](./charts/visual-flow/values.yaml) file with the following command:
+12. Upgrade the app in EKS cluster using updated values.yaml:

-    `helm install vf-app . -f values.yaml`
+    `helm upgrade vf-app . -f values.yaml`

-9. Check that the app is successfully installed and all pods are running with the following command:
+13. Wait until the update is installed and all pods are running:

     `kubectl get pods --all-namespaces`